CAIDA/bdrmapit/README.md

 In order to generate the graph used by <tt>bdrmapIT</tt>, the the [parser](parser.md) script processes the orginal traceroute files.
 Description of arguments, options, and output is described there.

 ## Running bdrmapIT
 The last step is to actually run the [bdrmapit.py](bdrmapit.md) script, which runs the bdrmapIT algorithm.
-This produces a single (possibly large) CSV output file, described in its readme.
+This produces a single [<tt>sqlite</tt>](https://www.sqlite.org/index.html) database file described in its documentation.